-It is important to address answers that indicate the learner is not working seriously as well as comments that might be hurtful to others.
+It’s important to address answers that indicate the learner is not working seriously, as well as comments that might be hurtful to others.
 This should, however, be done in a respectful way.
 We want all students to feel heard.
 Consider what Lutz van Dijk has to say about this.

-If you expect any problems concerning provocative or inappropriate language, consider letting students know that they will be expected to download all their answers when a lesson is completed (by downloading their personal PDF) and that they will be asked to send them to you.
+If you expect any problems concerning provocative or inappropriate language, consider letting students know that they will be expected to download a PDF of all their answers and send this to you when a lesson is completed.

-Only the educator who created the class (you) will see all the answers.
+Only you, the educator who created the class.
 In some instances the class will see each other’s answers, as an important part of the blended learning method.

-Nothing.
-Using the Stories that Move tool is completely free for everybody!
-There are no costs for you as a user.
+Nothing!
+Using the Stories that Move tool is completely free for everybody.
 The projected is funded by grants from the Erasmus+ programme of the European Union and the German foundation Remembrance, Responsibility, Future – EVZ.

-That’s great to hear.
-Please write to firstname.lastname@example.org to discuss various options.
-We are looking forward to further developing and improving our tool, and are always interested to work with new partners.
+We are looking forward to further developing and improving our tool, and we are always interested in working with new partners.
+Please email firstname.lastname@example.org to discuss various options.

 After setting up a class, the most important next step is to choose which learning path and which track you want your students to use.
 When you click on the button to the left of the track name, it will be added to the class (and become visible to the students).

-Detailed information on each learning path and track (lesson) can be found in the teachers’ guides (of which there is one per learning path).
+Detailed information on each learning path and track (lesson) can be found in the educators’ guides, of which there is one per learning path.

 You can follow your students’ progress in the teacher’s environment.
 Our advice is not to do this during class unless you particularly need to.

-Yes, students can work in pairs or (very) small groups, sharing one computer.
-The online tool has not (yet) been developed to be used on mobile devices.
+Students can work in pairs or very small groups, sharing one computer.
+The online tool has not yet been developed to be used on mobile devices.
 It can be done, but some functions (for example, drag and drop answers) will only work on laptops and tablets.

-The most common problem with setting up a StM account is incomplete email addresses, and the delay in getting the confirmation email.
-Please check that you have spelled your email address correctly and have added all elements, for example @gmail.com.
+The most common problem with setting up an account is incomplete email addresses, and the delay in getting the confirmation email.
+Please check you have spelled your email address correctly.

-Check that your students all have used an existing email address, that they have filled in the email address correctly, and that they have taken all the steps required to use the tool (including clicking on the confirmation email).
+Check that all your students have used an existing email address, that they have filled it in correctly, and that they have taken all the steps required to use the tool (including clicking on the confirmation email).
 Check that they have used the PIN you gave them.
-A common mistake is using the capital letter “o” (O) instead of a zero (0).
+A common mistake is using the capital letter O instead of a zero (0).
 The PIN consists of a combination of numbers and letters.

-Please check your spam folder for the confirmation email.
-Depending on your provider, it might take a while (for 10 minutes to several hours, sometimes) to arrive.
+Check your spam folder for the confirmation email.
+Depending on your provider, it might take a while (up to several hours, sometimes) to arrive.
 In rare cases, an email confirmation may not be delivered due to some unexpected error while our servers communicate with the servers of your email provider.
-You can try again using a new email address, or email email@example.com for further assistance.
+You can try again using a new email address, or email email@example.com for help.

 If you forget your password, click on ‘Lost your password?’ on the login screen.
 Your account password will be reset, and you can choose a new one.

-We are continuously working hard to fix technical problems.
-Your help is very much appreciated!
+We are continuously working hard to fix technical problems, and we appreciate your help.
 If problems arise, please let us know via firstname.lastname@example.org.
-Adding a screenshot in which you show the possible technical problem helps us a lot.
+It’s helpful if you include a screenshot showing the technical problem you’re experiencing.